Logius-standaarden/API-Design-Rules/sections/designRules.md

       </dd>
       <dt>How to test</dt>
       <dd>
          Loop all resource paths in the OpenAPI Description and check that all query keys use letters, digits in camelCase.
-You can use the following regex for each query key:
+You can use the following regular expression for each query key:
          <aside class="example">
             <pre><code>^\$?[a-z][a-z\d]*([A-Z][a-z\d]*)*$</code></pre>
          </aside>